aaronpowell/aaronpowell.github.io/src/content/posts/2018-01-15-blogging-and-content-ownership.md

 ## Monetisation

 While I'm on the train of dissing the way people blog I'm going to talk about ads on blogs.
 You can run an Azure AppService for ~$10 per month (Basic), which is nothing, or you can run it free easily on places like Heroku or even out of an S3 bucket.
 So the idea of monetising just seems silly.
 Maybe when I get to the traffic levels of someone like Scott Hanselman or Troy Hunt I might think differently, but really, invest in yourself.
-And anyway, most people have ad-blockers on these days so is it realy going to do much?
+And anyway, most people have ad-blockers on these days so is it really going to do much?

 ## Conclusion